typhonjs-fvtt-lib/fvttdev/README.md

 In `package.json`:

-Add to devDependencies: `"@typhonjs-fvtt/fvttdev": "0.0.9"`
+Add to devDependencies: `"@typhonjs-fvtt/fvttdev": "0.0.11"`

-Note: If you have already installed a previous version delete node_modules before updating and reinstall all modules as a precautionary measure.
+Note: If you have already installed a previous version delete node_modules before updating and reinstall all modules as a precautionary measure as the experimental Oclif v2 form is linked directly from Github.
+This is mainly a concern if you happened to use a version of `fvttdev` before `0.0.10`.

 Add an NPM script: `"bundle-dev": "fvttdev bundle"`